Enter1he/CatchORun/README.md

 # CatchORun
-Small videogame done in LuaEngine
+Small videogame done in [LuaEngine](https://github.com/Enter1he/Lua-Engine)

+CatchO'Run is small game with emphasis on local multiplayer.
+The code here could be used for people who wants to use LuaEngine? but don't know how to do it correctly.